-There are some obvious money-conserving strategies that probably have occurred to you already — for example, you could spend your vacation camping in a beautiful state park instead of visiting an expensive city and staying in a pricey hotel.
+There are some obvious money-conserving strategies that probably have occurred to you already.
+For example, you could spend your vacation camping in a beautiful state park instead of visiting an expensive city and staying in a pricey hotel.
 But there are a variety of smaller-scale strategies you can try that will add up, too.

 Summer Saving Tips

 Stumped for ideas on how to save money when the weather begins to heat up?
 Here are six low-stress ideas you can use to save money during those warm months of summer:

 - Cook outside.
 Using the stove or baking in the oven can create a lot of excess heat that has nowhere to go except in your house.
 Consider taking meal plans to the barbecue grill outside so that you can keep your cool inside.
 A bonus: cooking out turns a plain dinner into a fun picnic.

 - Let your laundry dry outside.
-If you have the ability to hang up laundry outside (not every homeowners' association or rental property allows this), let the sun and warm summer breeze do the drying for you.
+If you can hang up laundry outside (not every homeowners' association or rental property allows this), let the sun and warm summer breeze do the drying for you.
 You'll be amazed at how fresh your clothes smell once they've baked in the sun for a while.
 Even if you can’t hang up clothes outside, try using your dryer on a lower heat setting or only partially drying your shirts and letting them air dry the rest of the way.

 - Take advantage of extended evenings.
 Instead of retiring to the couch to stream a show, use the extended daylight hours to enjoy the great outdoors.
 You'll save a bit of money on electricity by not running the electronics and indoor lights, and get some exercise, too.
 Use the long days to even engage in some money producing activity from the gig economy such as driving, walking dogs, serving outside in some a few hours in some capacity.
 Walk to work or a ride your bike instead of driving to the office.
 The summer weather and the longer daylight are favorable for all these.